 • Jenny Rayns

 Randomised controlled trial of a novel glucose monitoring system among adolescents

-This study is a randomised controlled trial of novel flash continuous glucose monitors (FreeStyle Libre) in a teenage population.
-The main objective is to determine whether adding this novel technology to usual care in adolescents (aged 13-20 years) with poorly controlled type 1 diabetes may lead to:
+This study was a randomised controlled trial of novel flash continuous glucose monitors (FreeStyle Libre) in a teenage population.
+The main objective was to determine whether adding this novel technology to usual care in adolescents (aged 13-20 years) with poorly controlled type 1 diabetes may lead to:

 • improved glycaemic control;

 • increased glucose monitoring behaviour; and/or